 In product development it is common to come up with personas to reflect the customers that you have or hope to have in order to better identify assumptions and features that you might build.

-The last post I wrote was called letting the expert go and these personas are to give more explanation about that post, by exploring agile coaching styles.
+The last post I wrote was called letting go of the expert and these personas give more explanation about that post, by exploring agile coaching styles.

 Here is our scenario:

 A senior leader, Emma, at a major organisation has been tasked with achieving Enterprise Agility in the next 2 years.
 The leadership team to which Emma belongs is part sceptical, part enthusiastic, and part hostile to the idea.
-Most of the team think they know what agility is, but it is obvious they have no idea what to do next.
+Most of the team think they know what agility is.
+However, it is obvious they have no idea what to do next.

-We are going to use our somewhat extreme personas to explore the concept of why the expert is probably not who you need.
+We are going to use our somewhat extreme personas to explore the concept of why the expert is probably not ideal.

 - James – The Unquestionable Expert